Stonewall creates more inclusive spaces for the LGBTQ+ community

-MD: It requires a commitment to holistic change across an organization.
-The change usually happens by ensuring the structure of an organization is inclusive and then bringing that structure to life through its people.
+MD: It requires a commitment to holistic change across an organisation.
+The change usually happens by ensuring the structure of an organisation is inclusive and then bringing that structure to life through its people.

 Why is allyship important in the workplace and beyond?
 What’s the best way to be a helpful and visible ally to support the LGBTQ+ community?

 Charley Crabb: Allyship has always been vital to the empowerment of the LGBTQ+ community.
 Active allies can help make real change and take some pressure off LGBTQ+ people in being the sole drivers of this.

 Allyship within the LGBTQ+ community is important too!
 For example, a gay cis man can be a trans ally, and a straight trans woman can be a bi ally.

 Workplace inclusion matters.
 Most of us rely on work for our financial livelihood and it can form a fundamental part of how we see ourselves.
 LGBTQ+ people thrive in work environments where they are valued and respected, and inclusive work environments make everyone happier and safer.